TOPS revised list includes performers of last year

 There have been a few additions in TAGG as well.
 Prominent among them is Hangzhou Asian Games gold medallist javelin thrower Annu Rani.
 The national record holder (63.82m) will look to defend her title in the Games.
 Dhakshineswar Suresh has been drafted from tennis, and squash star Joshna Chinappa is also included.

-There are a few big omissions as well.
+There are a few big exclusions from the list as well.
 HS Prannoy’s form has dipped recently, and he has been left out of the core group.
 Deepak Punia has not been making it to the national team and his names from TOPS is excluded.